Whatcom County real estate agents experienced a late-season uptick in activity, suggesting a busy finish to 2013.

 The median price for the residential units was $249,000 last month, down 3.4 percent compared to a year ago and down 7.4 percent from September.
 That suggests an increase in the number of first-time, lower-priced residential sales, said Darin Stenvers, branch manager at the Bellingham John L. Scott office.

 He noted an increase in inexpensive condo units: Last month the median price for condos sold was $157,600.

-"Overall we're having some robust sales for this time of year, with a big increase in the number of people at open houses as well as quick sales," Stenvers said, adding that with a recent drop in interest rates, it could be a strong final few weeks of 2013.
+“Overall we’re having some robust sales for this time of year, with a big increase in the number of people at open houses as well as quick sales,” Stenvers said, adding that the recent drop in interest rates, it could be a strong final few weeks of 2013.

 In Skagit County 150 residential units sold in October, up 25 percent compared to a year ago.
 The median price of those sales was $232,710, up 9.5 percent.

 King County continues to have a hot real estate market.
 Real estate agents in that county sold 2,798 units in October, up 13.1 percent from a year ago.
 The median price for those units was $380,000, up 11 percent from a year ago.